 The HP DeskJet 2755e is compatible with HP Smart.
 It has decent features, like letting you print PDFs and photos, manage your Instant Ink subscription, order new ink, and perform maintenance tasks.
 You can also scan from the printer's flatbed or by using your device's camera; however, the maximum resolution is 300 DPI.
 Note that the Private Pickup feature on the app isn't supported on the HP DeskJet 2755e.

 The HP DeskJet 2755e is a budget model designed for home use.
 Like most family printers in its price range, it has a terrible page yield and a high cost-per-print.
-However, it has incredible color accuracy, one of the best we've tested.
-Unfortunately, while the color accuracy would make it an ideal choice for printing photos, produced images are grainy and have lots of banding present.
+Unfortunately, produced images are grainy and have lots of banding present.
+Also, most colors look off from their originals, so your photos won't look the way they're supposed to.

-The Epson EcoTank ET-3760 is much better than the HP DeskJet 2755e, especially since it uses a supertank.
-Instead of disposable cartridges, the Epson has four refillable ink tanks that yield many pages, which helps to keep the cost-per-print much lower than the HP's.
+The Epson EcoTank ET-3760 is much better than the HP DeskJet 2755e.
+Instead of disposable cartridges, the Epson has four refillable ink tanks that yield many pages, making its cost-per-print much lower than the HP's.
 What's more, the Epson prints much faster and automatically prints double-sided sheets, unlike the HP.
-While its color accuracy isn't nearly as good as the HP's, the Epson's photo printing quality is still better, so you may prefer this option for printing pictures.
+The Epson also produces higher-quality photos and documents.